 Boston Market is a growing restaurant chain that serves rotisserie chicken with locations in nearly 30 states.
 The market is one of the companies that hire at 15.

 This restaurant likes to promote within the company, so you’ll have the opportunity to take on bigger roles and make extra money as you get older.

 You can apply online for available positions near you.

 13. Little Caesars

-While they won’t deliver pizza with Little Caesars, the restaurant chain is a terrific first job for teens.
+While you won’t deliver pizza with Little Caesars, the restaurant chain is a terrific first job for teenagers.
 For most Little Caesars, employees need to be at least 16.